Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

       </Directory>
     </VirtualHost>

+For a more advanced configuration have a look at this Gist: https://gist.github.com/719014

-#### nginx
+#### Nginx

 Get inspired by our <a href="https://github.com/diaspora/diaspora/blob/master/chef/cookbooks/common/templates/default/nginx.conf.erb">configuration</a>

-### load-balancing with a Thin cluster and Nginx
+### Load-balancing with a Thin cluster and Nginx

 To improve the performance on large-scale pods, it makes sense to run many thin servers and cluster them for load-balancing.
 Add the parameters `--servers n -R config.ru` to the list of `default_thin_args` in `config/script_server_config.yml`, where *n* is the number of thin servers you like to cluster:

      default_thin_args: "--servers 5 -R config.ru -p $THIN_PORT -e $RAILS_ENV"

 This will instruct the `./script/server` script to run thin instances on $THIN_PORT and the next *n-1* ports.
-Make sure that your nginx configuration knows about these servers by adding them to the list of upstream servers.
-E.g.: if the thin port is 3000 and you want to cluster five servers, the upstream section of your nginx configuration should look like this:
+Make sure that your Nginx configuration knows about these servers by adding them to the list of upstream servers.
+E.g.: if the thin port is 3000 and you want to cluster five servers, the upstream section of your Nginx configuration should look like this:

     upstream diaspora_thin_cluster {
         server localhost:3000;